DynoTheCrux/DynoTheCrux.github.io/lessons/012_timingAndGraphs/lesson.md

 ![Final app example](../../assets/img/012_timingAndGraphs/GraphsMain.png)

-In this workshop wea re going to have a quick look on how we use an external library to implement graphs and plots your project.
+In this workshop we are going to have a quick look on how we use an external library to implement graphs and plots your project.

 ## Start a new empty project

-Make sure you are using the *empty activitiy* template.
+Make sure you are using the *empty views activitiy* template.
 First thing you can do is to delete the *Hello World* in the layout file.

 ## The MPAndroidChart Library

 In this workshop we are going to use the *MPAndroidChart* library by Philipp Jahoda.
-It provides a quite complete range of data visualization possibilities. it is implemented natively in Java.
+It provides a quite big range of data visualization possibilities.
+It is implemented natively in Java.
 > If you need more information or want to check some example codes, you can find the source and documentation [here](https://github.com/PhilJay/MPAndroidChart){:target="_blank"}.

 ## Add the library to your project

-Simliarily to the MQTT implementation, we need to implement the library to be added to our current project in the gradle files.
-As the exact steps can differ dependent on the library which wants to be used, we have to check the documentation of the library to see how we have to do it.
+Similarly to the MQTT implementation, we need to implement the library to be added to our current project in the Gradle files.
+As the exact steps can differ depending on the library which wants to be used, we have to check the documentation of the library to see how we have to do it.

 In the documentation we can find a *Gradle Setup*:
 ````